Real-Dev-Squad/website-api-contracts/events/README.md

 Get all the created events.

+- Params
+  - None
-- Params:
+- Query
   - enabled: true/false
-  - hits: Number of events in one response
+  - limit: Number of events in one response
   - offset: Start of response
-    - ex: For 1-10 hits: 10, offset: 0; 11-20 hits: 10, offset: 10;
+    - ex: For 1-10 limit: 10, offset: 0; 11-20 limit: 10, offset: 10;
-- Query
-  - None
 - Body
   - None
 - Headers